Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 **Feywild Slip.** You can step in and out of the Feywild.
 As a bonus action, you can expend a Fey Energy Die, rolling it and multiplying the number rolled by 5 feet.
 You can magically teleport to an unoccupied space you can see, a distance equal up to the result.

-**Silver Tongue.** When you make a Charisma (Deception or Persuasion) check, you can expend a Fey Energy Die, rolling it and adding the number rolled to the result.
-You can do so after rolling the d20, but before the DM decides the consequences of the roll.
+**Silver Tongue.** You can charm others with your words.
+As an action, you can expend a Fey Energy Die to force another humanoid to make a Wisdom saving throw (DC equal to 8 + your Charisma modifier and proficiency bonus).
+On failure, roll the Fey Energy Die.
+The creature has the Charmed condition for a number of minutes equal to the number rolled.

 # Level 7: Fey Adept
 You've found new ways to utilize your Fey Energy, detailed below.